giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot.md

 *Disclaimer: The proposed solution is for demostration purposes.
 It has not been fully tested and there will be cases and datasets where it breaks.
 Use it with caution and adapt it accordingly.*

-First I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and adding some model parameters, like `Temperature`, `Maximum tokens` and `Top P`.
+First, I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and adding some model parameters, like `Temperature`, `Maximum tokens` and `Top P`.
 In contrast to previous work, this is a generic chatbot.
 Here is a screenshot of the landing page.

 ![landingpage](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-landpage.png)